gcallah/BookReviews/wilkinson.md

 have been anxious to contend that consciousness is "an illusion," since they, to their credit, recognize the difficulty in positing that this metaphysical transformation could actually take place.)

-The Harvard law of animal behavior: "Under controlled experimental conditions of temperature, time, lighting, feeding, and training, the organism will behave as it damn well pleases."

-In discussing the issue of free will Wilkinson touches on the famous experiments by Libet.
+In discussing free will Wilkinson brings up the famous experiments by Libet, which showed an increase in neural activity before an experimental subject was consciously aware of having made a choice.

-Simply showing that there is neural activity before a choice is consciously made does nothing to demonstrate that humans do not make genuine choices.
+But simply showing that there is neural activity before a choice is consciously made does nothing to demonstrate that humans do not make genuine choices.
+It is like contending that because I debated where to head before driving to New York, I did not actually decide to go there.

-When he comes to announce the purpose revealed by these competing pulls that evolution has graced us with, he writes, "This purpose is to choose between these competing natures."
+When Wilkinson comes to announce the purpose revealed by these competing pulls that evolution has graced us with, he writes, "This purpose is to choose between these competing natures."

 But what kind of purpose is *that*?
 Making some choice or other cannot be our ultimate purpose in life, since we can only make choices *based upon* some purpose we